MaterSim/AtomisticSimulation/README.md

 ### 1.2.3 The computation of energy and forces

 After knowing the energy model, we can proceed to compute the total energy and forces for each particle in the given system.
-Assuming the system consists of N atoms, and the positions (R) are recorded by an array of [N, 3], we can use the following psuedo Python code for the given task.
+Assuming the system consists of N atoms, and the positions (R) are recorded by an array of [N, 3], we can use the following pseudo Python code for the given task.
 ```python
 import numpy as np